jared-smith-kr/Typescript-Lightning-Talks/talks/mapped-types/README.md

 ```

 So that's mapped and index types which we can use to manipulate and transform object, array, and tuple types.

+## Putting it to Bed

+So now we can fully answer the question that got asked waaaay back when about interfaces vs types.
+Lets summarize:

+### Advantages of Interfaces over Types (see notes for talk #2):

+* Can use a properly polymorphic `this` keyword as a type, e.g. the return value of a method in a fluent interface
+* Open to extension: you can monkey-patch existing or built-in or 3rd party interfaces, e.g. [extending window to declare a global](https://mariusschulz.com/blog/declaring-global-variables-in-typescript#augmenting-the-window-interface)
+* Better error warnings about property name conflicts in intersection types
+* For TS < 4.2 unlike types they are not silently inlined leading to large bloat in .d.ts files

+### Advantages of Types over Interfaces:

+* Can be used to create mapped types, most (all?) utility types **cannot** be implemented with interfaces
+* ...which follows then that any time you need to *manipulate* another type, you want to use `type` not `interface`
+* Can be used to declare things that are not object types, like a union of literals.

+So if your use-case doesn't involve anything related to the differences above, it probably doesn't matter.
+There you go.